dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/clickhouse-configs.md

 ### Incremental Materialization

 Table model will be reconstructed for each dbt execution.
 This may be infeasible and extremely costly for larger result sets or complex transformations.
-To address this challenge and reduce the build time, a dbt model can be created as an incremental Clickhouse table and is configured using the following syntax:
+To address this challenge and reduce the build time, a dbt model can be created as an incremental ClickHouse table and is configured using the following syntax:

 <Tabs
     groupId="config-incremental"